guardian/frontend/static/src/javascripts/README.md

 ## Library dependencies

 We use [NPM](https://www.npmjs.com) to handle our JS dependencies.
-Install them as a main dependency (`npm i -S module_name`), then add a ref to the requirejs config in `grunt-configs/requirejs.js` and `common/app/templates/inlineJS/blocking/curlConfig.scala.js`.
+Install them as a main dependency (`npm i -S module_name`), then add a ref to the configs in
+- `grunt-configs/requirejs.js`
+- `common/app/templates/inlineJS/blocking/curlConfig.scala.js`
+- `static/test/javascripts/main.js`
+- `static/test/javascripts/conf/settings.js`

 ## Analaytics and ad tags